Playwright Test Agents: Planner, Generator and Healer Guide

 npx playwright init-agents --loop=opencode

 This generates agent definition files and a seed test.
-The definitions are markdown-based configuration files stored in your .github/ folder.
-They describe each agent's behavior, instructions, and available tools.
+The definitions are markdown-based configuration files that describe each agent's behavior, instructions, and available tools.

 Note: VS Code v1.105 or later is required for the agentic experience to work in VS Code.

-The seed test (tests/seed.spec.ts) is the starting point for all agent activity.
-It sets up the base environment - authentication, test data, navigation.
+The seed test (tests/seed.spec.ts) is the starting point for all agent activity:

 import { test } from '@playwright/test';